 Don’t forget to align the fragrance choices between all of your odor control systems so that there is a consistent scent throughout the entire restroom.
 Sometimes using multiple different scents can be overwhelming and actually exacerbate smelly restroom odors.

-EBP has a variety of commercial cleaning supplies and equipment to eliminate restroom odors, enhance your restroom’s image, increase cleanliness, and reduce customer complaints.
+EBP and other Imperial Dade locations have a variety of commercial cleaning supplies and equipment to eliminate restroom odors, enhance your restroom’s appearance, increase cleanliness, and reduce customer complaints.

-Let an EBP Specialist review your current restroom cleaning procedures and recommend the best products to help you eliminate stubborn restroom odors.
-Fill out the form to speak to a specialist today.
+An EBP Specialist can review your current restroom cleaning procedures and recommend the best products to help you eliminate stubborn restroom odors whether you're located in the United States, Puerto Rico, or the Caribbean.